These inspiring African mothers who are fighting famine and extreme levels of hunger put the needs of their children above their own.

-Right now, 30 million people are facing severe food shortages.
+Right now, millions of families are facing severe food shortages.
 At the whim of social and environmental factors such as conflict, unstable governments, and climate change, these women in Ethiopia, Somalia, and South Sudan fight to protect what they have left: their children.

 Read about these exceptional mothers and their struggles to meet a goal many moms have for their children – keeping them happy and healthy.

 People in parts of Ethiopia walked three days to get their families to water to survive the worst drought the country has endured in 30 years.
 Maryama says she is in desperate need of food, water, and medicine for her children.

 This baby is not Bisharo’s first.
 She has five other children.
 But this one, unlike the others, has no name.
 In her culture, naming a child requires the slaughtering of a goat.
 But the drought has robbed the family of almost all its livestock.
 A naming celebration is out of the question.